FenixWCode/WebCrawler/README.md

 # Webscraper

-Just a simple Webscraper i build for practicte to scrape book Data from books.toscrape.com.
+Just a simple Webscraper i build for practice using Beautiful Soup 4.
+The Scraper is build to scrape book Data like Title, Price and Star Rating from books.toscrape.com.